- What you’ll learn

 One of the most practical takeaways is that packing in desks is not a reliable path to profitability.
 Deskmag is pretty direct here: desk density on its own has little impact on profitability, and what matters more is the offering mix and the layout.
 They also note that the spaces that show up as frequently unprofitable are often the ones with extreme desk density, and these are typically very small coworking spaces.

 In other words, success is less about “how many desks can I fit” and more about “what do my members actually pay for here.”
-For many markets, that means balancing open desks with private offices, plus the meeting and event space that makes the whole site more useful and easier to sell.
+For many markets, that means balancing open desks with private offices, meeting rooms, event space, and scalable recurring services that increase revenue without increasing square footage.

 Top challenges for the coworking industry